dfgordon/vscode-language-applesoft/README.md

 ## Declarations and Definitions

 The `DIM` statement is the only item we recognize as a declaration.
-Using `goto declaration` on an array reference will find all the places in the file where it is dimensioned.
+Using `goto declaration` on an array reference will find all the places in the program where it is dimensioned.
+Also works with multi-file programs.

-Using `goto definition` on a non-array variable will find all the places in the file where it is assigned or read from an input source.
+Using `goto definition` on a non-array variable will find all the places in the program where it is assigned or read from an input source.
+Also works with multi-file programs.

 Using `goto definition` on a function will find the function definition.

 Using `goto definition` on a line number reference will find the line.

-## Multi-File Programs and Program Flow
+## Multi-File Programs

-As of this writing, the extension analyzes each file in isolation.
-For a multi-file project it may be desirable to suppress warnings related to undeclared or unassigned variables (see extension settings).
-Also as of this writing, analysis of program flow is very limited.
-As a result, errors such as `NEXT WITHOUT FOR`, `REDIM'D ARRAY`, etc., are not detected.
+Applesoft variables are passed from program to program using the ProDOS CHAIN command, or a special CALL in the case of DOS.
+The extension will fully analyze the CHAIN relationships between files and use this information to improve detection of undeclared, undefined, and colliding variables.

+It is possible to miss the ProDOS chain pattern due to the many ways a programmer could create it, e.g. `PRINT A$` could be a CHAIN.
+To avoid this problem:

+* Isolate the hook as either `CHR$(4)`, a separate string variable, or a literal ASCII 4
+* Always keep the CHAIN command literal
+* Always keep the program name literal (but a leading path variable is OK)

+In analyzing the CHAIN relationships it is necessary to match program names and source names.
+The extension will rank the files it finds in the workspace based on matching names and path fragments.
+For the matching to succeed:

+* Use `.bas` or `.abas` for the source files
+* The program name in the CHAIN command should not include the filename extension

 ## Minify and Tokenize